 In recent years, the phrase “toxic masculinity“ has become a growing buzzword.
-But what exactly is toxic masculinity?
+But what exactly is toxic masculinity and how can therapy for men help with it?

 It used to be men were held in high esteem if words like macho, red-blooded, stoic, were used to describe them.
 However, the underlying negative and dangerous mechanisms that come with these “old-school” descriptions have become increasing apparent in recent years.